-Family and Homeschool
+Family Cruises, Hikes and More

 Experience the wonders of the St. Johns River as a family!
 Learn about history, ecology, and current river issues through boat trips, guided hikes, paddles, and bike rides along the banks of the St. Johns River or a tributary.
 All ages and grade levels welcome!

 Learn more about opportunities for your family to explore the St. Johns River watershed.